LBNL-UCB-STI/beam/docs/developers.rst

 + after reviews and any subsequent iterations, merge into develop and close pull request
 + delete feature branch unless continued work to happy imminently on same feature branch

-The pev-only and related feature branches hold a previous version of BEAM (v0.1.X) which is incompatible with master but is still used for modeling and analysis work.
+The pev-only and related feature branches hold a previous version of BEAM (v0.1.X) which is incompatible with develop but is still used for modeling and analysis work.

 Configuration
 ^^^^^^^^^^^^^